pilatand/Honors_Biology_Project/README.md

-# Honors_Biology_Project
+# Comparative Analysis of Denitrification and Other Nitrogen Cycle Genes in Diverse Environmental Microbiomes

-This repository contains all code for my Honors Biology project.
+GitHub Repository by Andrew Pilat

-Code will be added following analysis.
+This repository contains all custom code for producing figures and calculating statistics in R.